How Much Is a Will in New York? Typical Costs and Fee Factors

 • Storage of the original will if you prefer, or guidance on where to keep it if you take it home.

-The fee assumes that the situation is reasonably routine — a single client or married couple, identifiable beneficiaries, no contested family dynamics, and assets within the federal estate tax exclusion.
+The fee assumes the situation is reasonably routine — a single client or married couple, identifiable beneficiaries, no contested family dynamics, and assets within the federal estate tax exclusion.
 When any of those assumptions does not hold, the fee adjusts accordingly.
+If you want to understand the drafting process itself, see our page on working with a will attorney in NYC.

 Why a Large Estate Costs More

-A large estate — one approaching or exceeding the federal estate tax exclusion or the lower New York estate tax exclusion — requires more planning.
-The will may need to include credit shelter trust provisions, marital deduction provisions, generation-skipping transfer tax provisions, and tax apportionment language that allocates the tax burden among the beneficiaries.
+A large estate — one approaching or exceeding the federal estate tax exclusion or the lower New York estate tax exclusion (note the New York "cliff" that can subject the entire estate to tax when it exceeds roughly 105% of the exclusion) — requires more planning.
+The will may need to include credit shelter trust provisions, marital deduction provisions, generation-skipping transfer tax provisions, and tax apportionment language that allocates the tax burden among beneficiaries.
 Each of these involves drafting and a careful walk-through with the client.
-The will also has to be coordinated with the client's other planning — revocable trusts, irrevocable trusts, life insurance, retirement accounts, and lifetime gifts — to make sure that all the moving parts work together.
+The will also has to be coordinated with the client's other planning — revocable trusts, irrevocable trusts, life insurance, retirement accounts, and lifetime gifts — so that all the moving parts work together.

-For high-net-worth clients, the will is often part of a larger planning project that includes some combination of: a revocable trust, an irrevocable life insurance trust, lifetime gifting plans, valuation discounts on family businesses, and charitable giving structures.
+For high-net-worth clients, the will is often part of a larger planning project that may combine a revocable trust, an irrevocable life insurance trust, lifetime gifting plans, valuation discounts on family businesses, and charitable giving structures.
 The total cost of such a plan can run from a few thousand dollars to tens of thousands depending on complexity.
+Many of these clients also plan to avoid probate in New York, which shifts work toward trusts and beneficiary designations.
+See our overview of advanced New York estate planning techniques.

 Testamentary Trusts Built into a Will

 A testamentary trust is a trust that comes into existence at the testator's death, with its terms set out in the will itself.
-Common testamentary trusts include trusts for minor or young-adult children, supplemental needs trusts for disabled beneficiaries, marital trusts for surviving spouses, and bypass trusts for tax planning purposes.
+Common testamentary trusts include trusts for minor or young-adult children, supplemental needs trusts for disabled beneficiaries (which can preserve eligibility for needs-based public benefits), marital trusts for surviving spouses, and bypass trusts for tax planning.

-Drafting a testamentary trust requires substantially more work than a basic will because the trust provisions have to address all of the issues that arise during the trust's operation: distributions during life, treatment of income versus principal, trustee succession, trustee powers and discretion, termination, distribution at termination, and protective provisions.
-Each of these involves choices that need to be discussed with the client and reflected in tailored language.
+Drafting a testamentary trust requires substantially more work than a basic will because the trust provisions must address everything that arises during the trust's operation: distributions during life, the treatment of income versus principal, trustee succession, trustee powers and discretion, termination, distribution at termination, and protective provisions.
+Each involves choices that need to be discussed with the client and reflected in tailored language.
+For a deeper discussion of the tradeoffs, see the advantages and disadvantages of creating a testamentary trust.

 Complicated Bequest Arrangements

 A will with one residuary beneficiary is the simplest case.
-The complexity grows quickly as more beneficiaries and more specific bequests are added.
+Complexity grows quickly as more beneficiaries and specific bequests are added.
 Some examples:

 • Specific dollar amounts to multiple individuals, with provisions for what happens if one of them does not survive.